 How much does it cost?

 Tuition is set based on Summer Semester JD credit-hour rates.
 Please click the link below for 2024 Summer Sports Law Institute per credit tuition resident and non-resident rates.
+The page will be updated with the Summer 2025 tuition rates as soon as they are published.

 Does the Summer Sports Institute offer scholarships?